 Hybrid journals, with non-zero embargo: the situation is quite difficult, and two far from ideal options are at hand:

 Do not respect the embargo and comply with the requests of the EC, however this could be a high-risk option from a legal point of view

 Try to negotiate with the EC, that the EUROfusion community will comply with the collection and storage of the manuscripts on publication, but will only open them after 12, max 24 month embargo.
 This agreement should hold preferably up to the end of the grant, but nonetheless up to 2024, as Plan-S requires.
+Special attention should be dedicated to Fusion Engineering and Design and other Elsevier journals, because Elsevier is not planning to include the fusion related journals among the journals with transformative status.

 During the negotiations, the EC should be informed that the publishers relevant for the fusion community, are not accepting to publish under the CC-BY license as Plan-S is suggesting/requiring.
 Furthermore, this license was only used by ~500 times which is negligible compared to the size of the whole European scientific community.

+Open Research Europe

 When ORE becomes available some test submissions should be performed.
 The assessment of this system can only be done after the platform has been made available to EUROfusion.